rust-lang/book/nostarch/chapter04.md

 > ### The Stack and the Heap
 >
-> In many programming languages, you don’t have to think about the stack and
+> Most programming languages don't requrie you to think about the stack and
 > the heap very often.
 But in a systems programming language like Rust, whether
-> a value is on the stack or the heap has more of an effect on how the language
+> a value is on the stack or the heap effects how the language
 > behaves and why you have to make certain decisions.
 Parts of ownership will
 > be described in relation to the stack and the heap later in this chapter, so
 > here is a brief explanation in preparation.
 >
-> Both the stack and the heap are parts of memory that are available to your
+> Both the stack and the heap are parts of memory available to your
 > code to use at runtime, but they are structured in different ways.
 The stack
 > stores values in the order it gets them and removes the values in the
 > opposite order.
 This is referred to as *last in, first out*.
 Think of a stack